korone00/xsearch/backend/README.md

 If you, succeed you can check the postgres image in Docker desktop images you can choose two options to make container

-3-1.  command
+3-1.
-     ```
-     # Run a Postgres container with a custom name 'postgres', a password '1234',
-     # and a mounted volume to persist data even after container shutdown
-     $ docker run -d --name postgres -e POSTGRES_PASSWORD=1234 -p 5432:5432 -v pgdata:/var/lib/postgresql/data postgres
-     ```

-3-2.
 Click the run button, and you will check optional settings
 |text|type|
 |---|---|
 |container name|postgres|